How we got started

 At OSCON 2014, Gluu introduced easier to install packages for the Gluu Server, and support for the Ubuntu Juju orchestration framework.
 The goal of these distributions was to promote adoption of OX in the major distributions of linux.

 Gluu has both a social and a business mission.
 These missions need not be at odds.
 In fact they are symbiotic.
-The business vision of Gluu is quite simple: offer a utility service to help organizations control access to valuable online resources.
+The business vision of Gluu is quite simple: offer a utility platform that enables organizations to control access to valuable online resources.
 Our social mission is to make the Internet a safer place for people and businesses by writing great open source software.

-In addition to making all of our IAM software open source, Gluu is a trusted member of the education community and provides discounted products and services to non-profit educational institutions to help further access to educational resources for people everywhere.
+In addition to making all of our IAM software open source, Gluu is a trusted member of the education community and provides discounted support to educational institutions to help further access to educational resources for people everywhere.